Disability Service Provider Boards

 Help transform Australia’s boardrooms while strengthening your own.

-The Observership Program invites Disability Service Providers committed to supporting people who identify as a Person with Disabilities into board roles to join our 2026 Program.
-We are expanding our network of DSP host boards for the 2026 Program and are keen to hear from you.
+The Observership Program invites Disability Service Providers (DSPs) committed to supporting people who are People with Disabilities into board roles to join our 2027 Program.
+We are expanding our network of DSP host boards for the 2027 Program and are keen to hear from you.

-Working in collaboration with Disability Sector partners, we offer an inclusive and accessible Program as a pathway to directorship for talented professionals who identify as a Person with Disabilities, to gain valuable governance experience and training.
+Working in collaboration with Disability Sector partners, we offer an inclusive and accessible Program as a pathway to directorship for professionals who are People with Disabilities, to gain valuable governance experience and training.

-The Program’s participating boards are seeking candidates aged 25-45 with professional skills, perspectives and emotional intelligence to contribute to board work.
+The Program’s participating boards are seeking candidates aged 25-45 with professional skills, lived experience and emotional intelligence to contribute to board work.

 THREE WAYS TO ENGAGE WITH THE OBSERVERSHIP PROGRAM:

-- Draw from the Program’s talented pool of applicants who identify as a Person with Disabilities.
+1. Draw from the Program’s talented pool of applicants who are People with Disabilities.
 Access professional skills and experience and fresh, diverse perspectives to enrich board discussions.

-- Nominate a person who identify as a Person with Disabilities from within your network.
+2. Nominate a person who are People with Disabilities from within your network.
 Develop someone with potential for a future board appointment.
 Click here for applicant details.

-How The Observership Program supports candidates and Observers who identify as a Person with Disabilities.
+How The Observership Program supports candidates and Observers who are People with Disabilities.

-The Observership Program is committed to ensure any environment, employment or service opportunity is inclusive of people who identify as a Person with Disabilities.
+The Observership Program is committed to ensure any environment, employment or service opportunity is inclusive of people with disabilities.

-- Provide adjustments including accessible documentation and collateral for candidates and Observers
+• Provide adjustments/access requirements including accessible documentation and collateral for candidates and Observers

-- All participating boards are provided with a tool kit of materials and resources to enable them to support candidates and Observers who identify as a Person with Disabilities, during the interviewing, matching and hosting periods.
+• All participating boards are provided with a tool kit of materials and resources to enable them to support candidates and Observers who are People with Disabilities, during the interviewing, matching and hosting periods.
 Including:

-- Accessibility Checklist for hosting People who identify as a Person with Disabilities, which relates to adjustments and other support on offer.
+• Accessibility Checklist for hosting People who are People with Disabilities, which relates to adjustments/access requirements and other support on offer.

-- Creating a more comfortable, effective experience for everyone involved
+• Creating a more inclusive and accessible experience for everyone involved

 Accessible documentation and collateral

-We have an accessible website; we have ensured that our website and the application platform meets the Web Content Accessibility Guidelines (WCAG) version 2.1 to at least a level AA compliance.
+We have an accessible website (work is underway to ensure all areas of the website is accessible) and the application platform meets the Web Content Accessibility Guidelines (WCAG) version 2.1 to at least a level AA compliance.

 Should you require further information, please contact: